Imsharad/geometrik-ai-course-nextjs/memory-bank/progress.md

 - [x] Designing and implementing Case Studies feature
 - [x] Switched from npm to Bun for faster dependency management
 - [x] Enhanced case study detail page with sophisticated animations and interactions
+- [x] Reorganized project structure by moving code into src directory

 ## In Progress
 - [ ] Implementing core UI components